Z-Doctor/LazyModder/README.md

 The difference in these two method is the first will just require without the source being visible and the second will have the soruce visible.

+To require the mod add this line to the Mod annotation: dependencies = "required-after:lazymodder@[x.x,)" Where x is the version of the library you want to use.

 Note: If anyone knows of a simpler way to do this let me know!

 <div id="howtobuild">